threefoldtech/info_grid/users/docs/ssh.md

       ssh root@IP_address
       ```

-You now have an SSH connection on Window.
+You've now deployed a VM on the ThreeFold Grid with an SSH connection on Window.